-Hair restoration surgery in the young patient can be dangerous.
+Hair transplant surgery in a young patient can be dangerous.
 We do not have a crystal ball and we cannot predict your future.
 If you begin surgery when you are young, you may find your hair loss exceeds your donor capacity.
-At this point you may wish that you had not begun doing surgery and simply desire to return to your natural state of baldness.
+At this point, you may wish that you had not begun doing surgery and simply desire to return to your natural state of baldness.
 Unfortunately, I find many individuals present to my office with this very complaint.
 They simply want to return to a natural, bald state.

 The younger you are when you first experience hair loss, the more hair loss you can expect to occur over the remainder of your life.
-Like it or not, hair loss is a life long process that will not cease until you die or we discover a medical cure for hair loss.
+Like it or not, hair loss is a lifelong process that will not cease until you die or we discover a medical cure for hair loss.
 We cannot predict when we will see a cure for hair loss.
-If you are already an advanced degree of hair loss in your early twenties, I would recommend against hair restoration surgery.
-If you degree of loss is less, and you have excellent hair characteristics, we might consider a surgical solution at some point.
+If you are already an advanced degree of hair loss in your early twenties, I would recommend against hair transplant surgery.
+If your degree of loss is less, and you have excellent hair characteristics, we might consider hair transplant surgical solution at some point.

 I do not recommend strip incisions in the young patient and feel that it is important for any physician to disclose the potential benefits of CIT/FUE and the linear scar complication to any young male seeking hair restoration surgery.